LuYF-Lemon-love/-susu-sphinx-notes/docs/002-getting-started-with-sphinx.rst

 Get inspired!
 -------------

-You might learn more and find the first ingredients for starting your own documentation project by looking at :doc:`/examples` - view live example renditions and copy & paste from the accompanying source code.
+You might learn more and find the first ingredients for starting your own documentation project by looking at `Example projects <https://docs.readthedocs.io/en/stable/examples.html>`_ - view live example renditions and copy & paste from the accompanying source code.

 External resources